India's 'Bollywood Oscars' in Florida for U.S. debut

 The star sightings have created a buzz, but perhaps more exciting to local officials is the potential economic impact of hosting the awards as well as the prospect of building stronger business, cultural and tourism ties with India.

-This week's event is expected to bring 30,000 visitors and $11 million in revenue, organizers said.
+This week's event is expected to bring 30,000 visitors and $11 million (6 million pounds) in revenue, organisers said.
 It also will lay the groundwork for longer-term opportunities with business owners who attend, said Tampa cardiologist Kiran Patel, the event's biggest private backer.

 "Ultimately this is not a four-day event," said Tampa Mayor Bob Buckhorn.
 "This is a multi-decade relationship."

-The $2 billion Indian film industry has a wide global reach and produces more movies each year than Hollywood, though the U.S. film industry generates five times more revenue, according to the Tampa Bay Times.
+The $2 billion (1 billion pounds) Indian film industry has a wide global reach and produces more movies each year than Hollywood, though the U.S. film industry generates five times more revenue, according to the Tampa Bay Times.

 The film academy's decision to come to the United States, and particularly Tampa, is credited in part to the strength of the city's Indian-American community, which numbers more than 23,500 people.